Frequently Asked Questions about Form 1098-T

-Any tuition remission benefit you received will be shown in its own column in the supplementary table below your Form 1098-T. In addition, box 2 (Amounts billed for qualified tuition and related expenses) will report the difference between your total Qualified expenses and your total Tuition Remission benefit received during the year.
+Box 2 (Amounts billed for qualified tuition and related expenses) will report the difference between your total qualified tuition expenses and your total tuition remission benefit received during the year.

-Fees charged for late registration and/or late payment are shown as Nonqualified expenses in the supplementary table, and are not reported anywhere on your Form 1098-T.
+Fees charged for late registration and/or late payment are not reported anywhere on your Form 1098-T.

-12. My family used money from a "section 529 account" to pay some of my expenses.
-Those instructions say that room and board are qualified expenses, but they are shown as Nonqualified expenses in my supplementary table.
+10. My family used money from a "section 529 account" to pay some of my expenses.
+Those instructions say that room and board are qualified expenses, but they are not included in my qualified tuition expenses in box 2.
 Is this correct?

 Yes.
 The requirements of state-sponsored section 529 accounts allow for money to be withdrawn, without negative tax implications on the withdrawal, to pay for education expenses including room and board.
 So, those expenses are "qualified" for purposes of withdrawals from a section 529 account.

 However, room and board expenses are still "nonqualified" for purposes of computing an American Opportunity Credit, Lifetime Learning Credit, or tuition and fees deduction on your tax return.
-So, we report all room and board expenses in the Nonqualified column of your supplementary table.
+So, room and board expenses are not included in your box 2.